semarie/sysclean/README.md

              the system.
 It excludes any dynamic libraries and all files under /etc directory.
 It is the default mode used.

-     -f      File mode.  sysclean will showing additionnally old libraries that aren't used by any packages, and /etc will be inspected.
+     -f      File mode.  sysclean will additionnally show old libraries that aren't used by any packages, and /etc will be inspected.
 Note that it will report on stderr libraries from base with better version than expected one.

      -a      All files mode.  sysclean will not exclude filenames used by installed packages from output.